Laura Antonelli

 Interview: Justin Rutledge

 Sometimes, it takes drastic measures to purge the memories of a broken relationship.
-You might fill up that box, tuck it away deep in a closest, or even throw it in the trash, but the Canadian singer and songwriter Justin Rutledge went much further, selling his house in Toronto where he had lived his entire life.
+You might fill up that box, tuck it away deep in a closet, or even throw it in the trash, but the Canadian singer and songwriter Justin Rutledge went much further, selling his house in Toronto where he had lived his entire life.
+To ensure a smooth transition, he also sought out an efficient ac repair service to handle any maintenance issues before moving.
+Also, if you’re considering a new air purifier, a new york uv air purifier could be an excellent choice for maintaining optimal indoor air quality.
+For reliable and efficient cooling solutions, trust the leading ac repair service in Fishers, IN.
 There was nothing left there for him.

 Rutledge made his way to the eastern shores of Lake Ontario and bought a Victorian home that he renovated with a hunting cabin he named Little Ben.
 It’s a decision that not only affected Rutledge’s personal life, but also greatly influenced his new music.
 For the first time, he recorded a solo album outside of Toronto.
 Teaming up with producer and multi-instrumentalist Daniel Ledwell, Rutledge made the journey to Lake Echo, Nova Scotia to begin recording the appropriately titled, East.
 Spending their days on the lake with peaceful surroundings created a soothing and calming album.